📊 Feature Comparison • Updated 2026

 Do I need a WhatsApp Business API account?

-No separate API setup is required on your side.
-You provide your WhatsApp number in international format (e.g., +447700900123) and Web2Phone handles delivery behind the scenes.
+You don’t need to set up a separate API account on your side.
+Add your WhatsApp number in international format (e.g., +447700900123) and Web2Phone handles delivery behind the scenes.

 Can I keep my existing website?